deepkalilabs/novanotebook/notebook-backend/connectors/adapters/README.md

 # Data Adapters
-Purpose: Adapts or transforms data into an internal format usable by your application.
+Purpose: Adapts or transforms data into an internal format usable by services.

 ## Example of subfolder:
 `adapters/posthog/posthog_adapter.py`